Feedback and Complaints Policy & Procedure

 Feedback and Complaints Procedure

-The following procedures are to be followed in the event of a complaint about the services/non services provided by Extend-A-Family Waterloo Region (EAFWR).
+The following procedures are to be followed in the event of a complaint from the Person Supported, or a Person acting on their behalf, about the services/nonservices provided by Extend-A-Family Waterloo Region (EAFWR).

 Step 1: Discussion with the person with whom you have a disagreement.